Head of Mexican immigration agency charged after fatal fire

 The migrant allegedly set fire to foam mattresses at the detention center to protest what he apparently thought were plans to move or deport the migrants.

-In Guatemal City, relatives of the victims gathered at an air force base with flowers and photos of the deceased to mark their return.
+In Guatemala City, relatives of the victims gathered at an air force base with flowers and photos of the deceased to mark their return.

 “My son, my love,” a female voice could be heard calling out, amid sobs from those present as the coffins were unloaded and placed in a line, and relatives were allowed to approach them.